davidmcclure/cleanconfig/README.md

 SimpleConfig is confiuration system for Python projects that tries to be simple, flexible, and just opinionated enough.
 The point of SimpleConfig is mostly the conventions that it enforces, not the code itself, which is tiny.

 SimpleConfig was originally abstracted out of a series of data wrangling projects at the Stanford Literary Lab and the Open Syllabus Project, many of them using MPI or Spark to run compute jobs on large clusters.
-Since there aren't really "frameworks" that enforce specific conventions for these types of projects - and since they can sometimes have weird, tricky requirements vis-a-vis configuration - I found myself writing bespoke `Config` classes over and over again.
+Since there aren't really "frameworks" that enforce specific conventions for these types of projects - and since they can sometimes have sort of weird, tricky requirements - I found myself writing bespoke `Config` classes over and over again.
 SimpleConfig picks out the best ideas from all of these.

 SimpleConfig might be a good fit it: